arseniytech/arseniytech/README.md

 # Hi there 👋

 I'm Fullstack developer and student in Hexlet College, **Information Systems & Programming**.
 I build web projects, practice AI automatization and integration in my projects, learn fast, and enjoy contributing to real-world applications.
+Skilled in using AI tools not as simple code generators, but as a working environment for the rapid and controlled development of production-ready solutions.

 Currently looking for **job, internships, or projects** where I can grow and learn from developers.
 Check out my projects!